ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 ```sql
 select business_type.corner_store;
 ```

 is the same as this:

 ```sql
 select 14;
 ```

-And that is exactly what SQLite will see, the literal `14`.
+And that is exactly what SQLite will see: the literal `14`.

-You can also use the enum to define column types:
+You can also use an enum type to define columns whose type is more specific than just `integer`, like so:

 ```sql
 CREATE TABLE businesses (